Tagging a jet from a dark sector with Jet-substructures at colliders: Benchmark scenarios for dark QCD models

 Another possibility is the case where there is an extra $U(1)'$ under which the dark quark is charged\,\cite{Knapen:2016hky}.
-In this case a dark pion will behave like SM pion and it will decay to dark photon pair $\pi_d \to \gamma'\gamma'$ promptly.
+In this case a dark pion will behave like SM pion and it decays to dark photon pair promptly.
 A dark photon can decay into SM particles through a kinetic mixing with SM hyper charge $U(1)_\textrm{Y}$ where the kinetic mixing is parameterized by $\epsilon$.
-With current limits on parameters ($\epsilon$ and a mass) of a dark photon\,\cite{Alexander:2016aln}, we find there are still huge surviving parameter space that can induce a prompt dark photon decay.
-For instance, a $0.4\GeV$ dark photon will decay promptly if $\epsilon \gtrsim 10^{-5}$ and it induces the prompt decay of a dark pion into SM particles.
+With current limits on dark photon\,\cite{Alexander:2016aln}, we find there are still huge surviving parameter space that can induce a prompt dark photon decay.
+For instance, a $0.4\GeV$ dark photon will decay promptly if $\epsilon \gtrsim 10^{-5}$.
+Thus it induces the prompt decay of a dark pion into SM particles.

-One can also consider the situation where a dark quark has SM electric charge.
-In this case dark pion decays into SM photon pair directly.
-This kind of dark pion has been used to explain the galactic center gamma-ray excess\,\cite{Freytsis:2014sua}.
-Electric charge of dark quark is noted as $\epsilon' e$.
-A simple estimation shows that $\epsilon' \gtrsim 0.01$ would be enough for a prompt decay $\pi_d \to \gamma\gamma$.
-Since there are stringent constraints on ``milli-charged" dark matter, an electrically neutral object would be more natural as the candidate of dark matter\,\cite{Kadota:2016tqq}.

 In\,\cite{Cohen:2015toa} and a more recent paper\,\cite{Cohen:2017pzm}, authors consider a dark meson which is composed by different flavor dark quarks.
-In this case, a dark meson is stable and the corresponding collider signature from a dark meson is a missing energy signal.
-But this assumption is model (or parameter)-dependent.
-For example, an interaction Lagrangian between two dark quark flavor and a mediator $X$ is following:
+In this case, a dark meson is stable and result in missing energy along with dark jet.
+While this dark flavor mixing meson can be un-stabilized by introducing some dark flavor violating portal.
+For example, interaction Lagrangian between two dark quark flavor and a mediator $X$ can be written as: